 The book is an extension of my dissertation, which received an Honorable Mention for the J. Leeds Barroll Dissertation Prize in 2018 by the Shakespeare Association of America.
 This project also received support from the Social Sciences and Humanities Research Council (SSHRC) (2013-2015), le Fonds de recherche société et culture du Quebec (2013-2016), the Ontario Graduate Scholarship Program (2016-2017), the Folger Shakespeare Library (grant-in-aid, 2014-2015), and the Huntington Library (Francis Bacon Foundation Short-term fellowship, 2015-2016).

-Other projects include a digital edition of dramatic paratexts in early English plays printed to 1700, and articles on women's activities in the early modern book trade and on recycling in the renaissance.
+Other projects include a digital edition of dramatic paratexts in early English plays printed to 1700, and articles on women's labour in and around the early modern book trade, and on rag paper and recycling in the renaissance.